Sign up

 Here’s something unexpected that came out during the studio call: when clients use AI to communicate their vision, it adds value.
 But when studios send AI-generated visuals to clients, it sometimes feels like a shortcut.

-This means tools like DrawStory are best positioned as client-first tools.
-They give clients a visual communication layer—while still leaving space for artists and animators to work their magic.
+This means tools like Drawstory are best positioned as commercials client presentations tools.
+They give clients a visual communication layer - while still leaving space for artists and animators to work their magic.

 In other words, when you create brief for animation using AI, you’re not replacing professionals—you’re empowering them.